Développement économique et création locale d’emplois (LEED)

 We recruit interns on an on-going basis and applications are accepted throughout the year.
 You can apply anytime via our online application platform.

-Your application will be considered for the round corresponding to the nearest of the four deadlines below:
+Your application will be considered for the round corresponding to the nearest of the three deadlines below:

 Shortly after each deadline, all applications in the system are evaluated.
 Applicants who are not selected are removed from the system and are not considered during the next rounds.